 Transport Scotland is monitoring public attitudes to transport and travel during the COVID-19 outbreak.
 We are doing this through a telephone survey carried out on our behalf with a representative sample of over 16s across Scotland.
 This information provides the key findings from the survey.
 This information is used to gain an understanding of the ways in which the COVID-19 pandemic is affecting current travel behaviour and intentions for future travel in Scotland.
 This information cannot be used to determine compliance with government guidance relating to non-essential travel in isolation.
 Police Scotland hold information in relation to penalty notices issued under emergency legislation.
-These findings are for the ninth wave of the survey which took place from 4 - 9 November.
+These findings are for the tenth wave of the survey which took place from 4 - 9 November.
 The key findings are:

 - The vast majority of people have left home at least once in the past 7 days (92%).
 This has been fairly consistent across all ten waves.